 — Spurs Goals (@Spurs_Goals) July 7, 2016

-But those goals, plus six in the FA Cup and a Champions League group stage winner in Moscow, took a back seat when set against his team-mate’s 35 in 38.
+But those goals, plus six in the FA Cup and a Champions League group stage winner in Moscow, took a back seat when set against Kane’s 35 in 38.

 Looking beyond Kane’s hogging of the headlines, part of Son’s ability to fly under the radar can be put down to perception.

 There haven’t been too many East Asian success stories in the Premier League, but that’s no excuse to lazily look at one player from a certain country and automatically compare him to a compatriot.